akinyiliz/Store101/README.md

 - **User Interface**: Access the user-facing frontend by navigating to `http://localhost:3000`.

+## To Be Done

+- **Payment Integration**: Implement payment gateway integration to allow users to securely process transactions during checkout.

 ## Contributing

 Feel free to open issues or submit pull requests.
 Contributions are welcome!